COVID-19 Vaccines: Patient Choice

 - Vaccine with vital sign assessment

-- Vaccine with vital sign assessment and primary care office visit
+- Vaccine with a primary care office visit (inclusive of vital sign assessment)

 As a primary care provider that strives to provide the highest level of care to patients and families, we encourage patients to engage in a primary care office visit while receiving vaccinations, including the COVID-19 vaccine.
 However, you have the option to choose to receive the COVID-19 vaccine only, should you wish to do so.